Last Updated on March 12, 2023

 WHAT TO DO WITH RHUBARB SAUCE?

 This easy rhubarb sauce recipe is delicious on its own.
 You can also swirl it into yogurt (homemade yogurt is surprisingly simple to make, btw), put it on ice cream or waffles, or serve it alongside roast pork or turkey in place of apple sauce.
-Or create parfaits with yogurt and homemade granola.
+Or create parfaits layering rhubarb sauce with yogurt and homemade granola.

-This sauce is also the basis of a stunning homemade fruit leather, if you want to give that a try.
+Rhubarb sauce is also the basis of a stunning homemade fruit leather, if you want to give that a try.
 (You do, trust me!)
 I usually make a huge batch of rhubarb sauce, turn most of it into leather, and nibble the leftover sauce while we wait for the leather to dry.

 This addictive rhubarb sauce is